 If you want to understand low level details of the protocol, this documentation will get you up to speed.
-These resources are useful for developers who want to build Bitcoin-powered applications.
+These resources are useful for developers who want to build robust applications on top of the blockchain.

 Managing private keys to "be your own bank" is no small task.
 It can involve complex processes if you want thorough protection against many threats.
 There's also a balance against making it so complex that you lose access to your own keys - keep it as simple as possible!

-Bitcoin is not an anonymous cryptocurrency.
+Contrary to popular belief, cryptocurrency is not anonymous.
 There are many ways you might leak information that can be used to identify your activity on the network.
 Understanding the risks can help you mitigate them with software and best practices.

 Check these out if you learn well from structured lectures and challenges.
 The online courses are free or low cost while the offline ones are faster paced with more feedback.

 Bitcoin is not just a technology - it's helping people all around the world.
 You can learn about the impact it's making from a variety of documentaries.

 Conferences, meetups, and individuals discuss every aspect of this multifaceted ecosystem.
 As a result, thousands of hours of educational content are available for free.